12.04 Complicity as Motivated Ignorance: Shared Responsibility in Cases of Oppression

 Description

-The aim of the project is to develop an empirically informed philosophical understanding of complicity in one’s own oppression and in the oppression of others, by bringing together social psychological research with philosophical analyses.
-This project contributes directly to the aims of Scoop by exploring the underlying structures of complicity relations that undermine sustainable cooperation, and by developing a model of responsibility which goes beyond individual and collective responsibility to capture the kind of shared forward-looking responsibility suitable to tackle complicity relations.
+The aim of the project is to develop an empirically informed philosophical understanding of motivated ignorance and complicity in one’s own oppression and in the oppression of others, by bringing together social psychological research with philosophical analyses.
+This project contributes directly to the aims of SCOOP by exploring the underlying structures of complicity relations that undermine sustainable cooperation, and by developing a model of responsibility which goes beyond individual and collective responsibility to capture the kind of shared forward-looking responsibility suitable to tackle complicity relations.

 Project start